Special Needs Resource Directory: Embracing Children with Special Needs in our Catholic Schools and Parish Religious Education Programs

 Guiding Principles & Strategies for Inclusion in the Liturgy of Catholics with Disabilities

 These guiding principles are provided for Pastors, Liturgists, Parish Advocates, Liturgy Planners, Designers, Architects, and all those who have a concern for the design of the worship space and the planning liturgical celebrations.
-They are provided for the purposed of assuring that all members of the worshiping community are able to participate fully in the worship life of their parishes and also to insure that all who are appropriately qualified can fully participate in the various liturgical ministries.
-This material is published by the Federation of Diocesan Liturgical Commissions, Liturgical Arts and Music Committee (August 25, 2005) Click here to visit their website.
+They are provided for the purpose of assuring that all members of the worshiping community are able to participate fully in the worship life of their parishes and also to insure that all who are appropriately qualified can fully participate in the various liturgical ministries.
+This material is published by the Federation of Diocesan Liturgical Commissions, Liturgical Arts and Music Committee (August 25, 2005)

 Those in areas of authority in parishes have a unique responsibility to minister to all and to assist all people in their faith development.
 These general suggestions are an approach to ministering to person with disabilities.
 The individual faith community may develop approaches that reflect the uniqueness of their congregation.